Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - data falsification.

-- Data security provisions – the Data Protection Act establishes several data security measures to ensure IT security.
+- Data security provisions – the Data Protection Act establishes several data security measures to ensure IT security

 - Good industry practices – the Data Protection Act does not expressly stipulate which IT security measures must be implemented, but provides that any such measures should reflect the current state of technological capabilities and be economically tenable.
 Thus, good industry practices have become crucial in determining the required IT security actions and levels.
 Good industry practices are especially relevant for courts in examining the potential liability of responsible persons (eg, managing directors).
 Liability seldom arises when good industry practices are followed.

 What are the other significant regulatory considerations regarding cybersecurity in your jurisdiction (including any international standards that have been adopted)?
-The provisions on criminalisation of cybercrimes mainly implement the Council of Europe Convention on Cybercrime.
-Further international standards have not been directly implemented into Austrian law.

 Which cyber activities are criminalised in your jurisdiction?
-The Criminal Code penalises the following cybercrimes:

 - abusive interception of data;